maxwell-yaron/mandlebrot/README.md

 The goal for this project was to make an interactive mandlebrot set in a single HTML file as quickly as possible and without any libraries.

-This project allows you to zoom into the fractal (slowly) and look at different pieces of it.
+This project allows you to zoom into the fractal with the mouse wheel to explore the set.
 If you want a demo of the app you can click [link].

 ### Current issues include: